 PRIMARY QUALIFICATIONS: EDUCATION/TRAINING: Bachelor’s Degree from an accredited four (4) year college or university in Biological Sciences, Natural Resource Management, Geography, or Hawaiian Studies with basic, or related, biological or Natural Resource Management courses.
-EXPERIENCE: Three to five (3-5) years of experience in ungulate management in Hawai‘i.
+EXPERIENCE: Two to four (2-4) years of experience in ungulate management.
 This experience must include relevant ungulate control methods (e.g. ground hunting with dog/knife or firearms, snaring, live traps, conibear traps), and fence maintenance/construction methods (e.g. hogwire, panels, h-brace assembly, skirting, gate, and crossing styles).
 All experience should be well documented and a list of appropriate certifications submitted.
 ABIL/KNOW/SKILLS: Proficient at ungulate monitoring methods (e.g. aerial line transects, ground line transects, capture-recapture, dung counts, track counts, telemetry, etc.).
 Strong working knowledge of fence construction techniques and materials.
 Knowledge of safe firearms use and handling procedures.
 Knowledge of ungulate (e.g. pig and goat) biology and ecology.
 Knowledge of safety related policies and procedures to assess and reduce hazards and risks.
 General knowledge and experience with community concerns relating to ungulate control.
 All knowledge should be well documented.
 Able to use altimeter, compass, and maps to navigate in field.
 Functional proficiency in using a GPS device for navigation and data collection.
-Proficient ability to use Microsoft based word processing, biological databases, and spread sheet programs.
+Proficient ability to use Microsoft based word processing, biological databases, and spreadsheet programs.
 Must be meticulous, detail-oriented, skilled at prioritizing workload, making sound planning and logistical decisions, and completing assigned projects in a timely manner.
 Must be able to convey thoughts clearly in writing and draft short reports as well as develop and produce PowerPoint presentations.
 Advanced-level judgment and problem solving skills required to perform moderate to complex assignments, projects, etc. on a regular basis.
 Skilled in use of firearms for ungulate control.
 General ability to identify endangered plants in the field.
 Ability to use Geographic Information Systems (GIS) software to produce maps and analyze data.
 Must possess a valid driver’s license (and if use of personal vehicle on the job is required, must also have valid personal driver’s insurance equivalent to Hawai‘i’s No-Fault Driver’s Insurance) and maintain throughout the duration of employment.
 Must be able to drive a 4-wheel drive vehicle with manual transmission.
-Post Offer/Employment Conditions: Must be able to pass a post offer criminal background check.
-Must be able to pass a post-offer DoD security check for employment as an Army contractor and maintain throughout duration of employment.
+Post Offer/Employment Condition: Must be able to pass a post-offer DoD security check for employment as an Army contractor and maintain throughout duration of employment.
 Applicants selected will be subject to a Government security investigation and must meet eligibility requirements for access to unclassified information.
-Must be able to obtain and maintain National Rifle Association and State of Hawai‘i Hunter Safety Program firearms certification on an annual basis, and maintain throughout duration of employment.
-As a condition of employment, all certifications must be obtained and maintained as specified by the certificating agency.
-Failure to pass the initial or annual firearms recertification will be grounds for disqualification of employment or termination due to a failure to meet and maintain a job qualification.
+Must possess the American Red Cross Certification in First Aid/CPR or be able to obtain and maintain the certificate prior to use of firearms on the job (whichever comes first) and maintain certification throughout duration of employment.
+Must be able to pass state and federal criminal history/record background check at initial hire, at change of job requiring use of firearms and annually, which legally enables possession and use of firearms and ammunition throughout duration of employment.
+Must obtain and maintain National Rifle Association or National Park Service firearms training (or other comparable training) and State of Hawai‘i/DLNR Hunter Education Training Program firearms certification.
+As a condition of employment, all certifications must be obtained and maintained as specified by the certifying agency or as required by state and federal laws.
+Failure to pass the firearms qualification requirements may be grounds for disqualification of part or all of the job duties.
 Must be able to complete basic helicopter safety course (A100) within twelve (12) months from date of hire and maintain throughout duration of employment.
 Must be able to obtain and maintain State of Hawai‘i Certification for Application of Restricted Use Pesticides within six (6) months from date of hire and maintain throughout duration of employment.
 Must complete the online Hazard Communication training immediately after hire or no later than employee’s initial exposure to hazardous chemicals.
 Must be able to complete chainsaw training within twelve (12) months of from date of hire.
-Must possess the American Red Cross Certification in First Aid/CPR (or be able to obtain and maintain the certificate following the training provided within three (3) months from date of hire) and maintain throughout duration of employment.
 Must pass 4-wheel drive evaluation for automatic transmission in all terrain/off road conditions within six (6) months from date of hire.
 Must complete UXO training within six (6) months from date of hire as job duties will require work in UXO areas.
-Must be able to complete rappelling training & obtain rappelling certification within six (6) months from date of hire as job duties will require work on ropes.
 PHYSICAL/MEDICAL REQUIREMENTS: Able and willing to conduct work under strenuous outdoor conditions (e.g. extreme weather, thick brush, steep terrain).
 Able to hike up to ten (10) miles per day, backpack with up to fifty (50) pounds of weight unassisted, and camp in remote areas and rugged terrain one to two (1-2) times a month for three to four (3-4) days at a time.
 POLICY AND/OR REGULATORY REQUIREMENTS: As a condition of employment, employee will be subject to all applicable RCUH policies and procedures and, as applicable, subject to University of Hawai‘i's and/or business entity's policies and procedures.
 Violation of RCUH's, UH's, or business entity's policies and/or procedures or applicable State or Federal laws and/or regulations may lead to disciplinary action (including, but not limited to possible termination of employment, personal fines, civil and/or criminal penalties, etc.).

 INQUIRIES: Matthew Burt 294-4196 (Oahu).